![]() Chelva aqueduct bridge (Spain) |

 |

-AQUAGEN: FAQ: Questions and Answers Introduction by subject Historical introduction Technical introduction AQUASITE: Information on 50 selected Roman aqueducts AQUALIT: Literature on 600 aqueducts AQUASTAT: Ancient Aqueduct Statistics AQUABIB: Bibliographies on bibliographies AQUAPUB: Some selected papers AQUAWEB: The best 20 external websites AQUAMINT: Aqueducts on Roman coins Basins / castella - drawings Siphons in Greek and Roman aqueducts 16 Intriguing Questions (Highschool level) Pont du Gard in 3D photography Under construction IN DUTCH: - Aquaducten van Nijmegen tot Rome - Romeinen in Nederland - Suggesties voor een Romereis - Romeinse geodetische instrumenten In preparation:
+INTRODUCTIONS: Historical introduction Technical introduction Aqueduct dictionary (Introduction by subject) FAQ: Questions and Answers AQUEDUCTS in details: Information on 100 selected Roman aqueducts LITERATURE: Literature on 600 aqueducts STATISTICS: Ancient Aqueduct Statistics PUBLICATIONS: Some selected papers WEBSITES: The best external websites NUMISMATOLOGY: Aqueducts on Roman coins MISCELLANEOUS: Basins / castella - drawings Siphons in Greek and Roman aqueducts 16 Intriguing Questions (Highschool level) Pont du Gard in 3D photography Qanat literature Bibliographies on bibliographies Under construction IN DUTCH: - Aquaducten van Nijmegen tot Rome - Romeinen in Nederland - Suggesties voor een Romereis - Romeinse geodetische instrumenten In preparation:

 |